bevyengine/bevy/_release-content/release-notes/subpixel_text.md

-subpixel bins its own atlas cell, and the render pipelines select a dual-source-blend (DSB) shader variant that emits per-channel source and per-pixel alpha in a single pass — the GPU then blends against the framebuffer using `Src1 / OneMinusSrc1` colour and `One / OneMinusSrcAlpha` alpha.
+subpixel bins its own atlas cell, and the render pipelines select a dual-source-blend (DSB) shader variant that emits per-channel source and per-pixel alpha in a single pass — the GPU then blends against the framebuffer using `Src1 / OneMinusSrc1` color and `One / OneMinusSrcAlpha` alpha.
 The WGSL helpers (`color_brightness`, `apply_contrast_and_gamma_correction3`, `swizzle_subpixel_atlas`, …) are ported directly from GPUI's Metal shader.